todarko/TailwindLive/Readme.md

 Make sure you have **git bash**, **npm**, and **node** installed on your local machine.
 Hot reload also needs to be enabled in VS2022.
 Works with RazorPages and Blazor Server .NET 8

+Make sure Hot Reload on File Save is checked!
 ![<Make sure Hot Reload on File Save is checked!>](https://raw.githubusercontent.com/todarko/TailwindLive/master/hotreload.png)

 To help refreshing, also install the following extension for autosaving [AutoSaveFile](https://marketplace.visualstudio.com/items?itemName=HRai.AutoSaveFile).
 3 seconds for the save setting seems to work great.

+For IntelliSense use the following extension [IntelliSense](https://marketplace.visualstudio.com/items?itemName=TheronWang.TailwindCSSIntellisense).

 **Install TailwindCSS:**
  -   Open a terminal (e.g., Command Prompt, PowerShell, or terminal in Visual Studio).